|Quick Facts: Elevator Installers and Repairers|

 Elevator installers and repairers install, fix, and maintain elevators, escalators, moving walkways, and other lifts.

 Elevator installers and repairers often work in cramped quarters inside crawl spaces and machine rooms, and may be exposed to heights in elevator shafts.
-Repairers may be required to work overtime when essential equipment needs repair and are sometimes on call 24 hours a day.
+Repairers may be on call 24 hours a day and required to work overtime when essential equipment needs repair.

 Nearly all elevator installers and repairers learn through an apprenticeship.
 Currently, 35 states require workers to be licensed.